vonkanehoffen/wix-style-react/src/Page/README.MIGRATION.md

 </div>
 ```

-IMPORTANT: If you page is already in an App structure, your Page container may already have a determined height!
+IMPORTANT: If your page is already in an App structure, your Page container may already have a determined height!

 ```raw
 +--------------------------------------------------